rricharz/pi-top-setup/README.md

 See the workaround at the bottom of [pi-topPULSE](https://github.com/pi-top/pi-topPULSE).

-**How to upgrade pt-device-manager if you had installed eralier versions of pt-hub**
+**How to upgrade pt-device-manager if you had installed earlier versions of pt-hub**

 First, uninstall the existing pt-device-manager software (earlier than May 18, 2018) with the following commands: